-The Mayor may signify a young person from a local cadet force to act as Mayor's cadet at the Annual Mayor Making.
+The Mayor may propose appointment of a young person from a local cadet force to act as Mayor's cadet at the Annual Mayor Making.
 The Cadet will accompany the Mayor at certain official functions when invited to do so.